GOVIND-AVC/-Ecommerce-Follow-Along/README.md

                     INTEGRATED THE USER MODEL AND CONTROLLER WITH THE LOGIN PAGE.
                     SET UP THE SIGNUP PAGE FUNCTIONALITY.
-                    CONNECTED THE LOGIN PAGE WITH THE BACKEND SET UP TO DISPLAY ALERT MESSAGE BASED ON THE CREDINTIALS ENTERED
+                    CONNECTED THE LOGIN PAGE WITH THE BACKEND SET UP TO DISPLAY ALERT MESSAGE BASED ON THE CREDINTIALS ENTERED.
+                    IMPLEMENTED A SIGN-UP PAGE WITH FORM VALIDATION:
+                    - Fields: Name, Email, Password
+                    - Validation Rules:
+                      - Name is required.
+                      - Email must be in a valid format.
+                      - Password must be at least 6 characters long.
+## Milestone 6: Project Overview
+**Project Setup** : BY USING BCRYPT WE CHANGED THE PASSWORD STORED INTO HASHED OR ENCRYPTED FORMAT INSTEAD OF PLAIN
+                    TEXT .
+ALL THE DATA WILL BE SAVED IN THE DATABASE WITHT THE PASSWORD IN THE ENCRYPTED FORMAT